A webpage dedicated to covering local sports news in Pennsville, Salem County and surrounding communities

 Whenever the Mighty Oaks get something cooking — or need to get something cooking — there’s always some kind of chant coming from the dugout to get their players hyped and if rattles the opposition along the way, so be it.

-Usually it’s the Tomahawk Chop, but they’ll occasionally break out in the “uh, uh-uh-uh oh” number for a change of pace.
+Usually it’s the Tomahawk Chop.
+They’ll occasionally break into the “Oh, oh-oh-oh-ohhhh” number for a change of pace, but it somehow always morphs back to The Chop.

-The Chop was most effective in Tuesday’s 9-7 come-from-behind Region 19 win over Bergen.
+The Chop was most effective in Tuesday’s “borderline ugly” 9-7 come-from-behind win over Bergen.
 Every inning the Mighty Oaks scored runs, the Chop was the soundtrack of the rally.
 When they didn’t do it and needed it, a threat died on the vine.

 “I think when you hear your dugout up to bat you kind of remember to have fun, because that’s all we’re doing, especially in those tight moments,” said first baseman Tyler Hacker, whose two-run double in the eighth put the Mighty Oaks up for good.
 “When you hear the Tomahawk Chop it feels like we’re going to war.
 That’s our war cry.
 We’re ready to kill these guys.
 I think it really unites us as a team and keeps us going.”